-The role of the performance artist as protagonist is transformed by the fact that the content and meaningfulness is given to the work by another person’s participation, by a particular question chosen by that person.
+The role of the performance artist as protagonist is transformed by the fact that the content and meaningfulness is given to the work by another person’s vision, formed in the particular question chosen by that person.
 The questioner take notes, a circumstantial testimonial in a style of writing that, by nature of its immediacy comes close to automatic writing or a stream of consciousness response.
 A witness from the performance group makes notes as well, in order to record only what they see.
 This is later shared with the audience.
 The question is also shared at the end of the performance if the person who asked it, so wishes.
 The two texts are read aloud, and a discussion takes place between audience and participants, sharing observations and interpretations of the actions that occurred.

 This group improvisation was presented at La_Carbonera, Bòlit Contemporary Art Centre in Girona on the 28th November 2015 during the International artists residency organised by FEM International Meeting of Women Performance Artists.
 The participating artists were: Anet Van de Elzen, Mireia Zantop, Denys Blacker, Harriet Plewis, Natàlia Espinet, Anita Ponton, Ada Vilaró, Mar Serinyá and Montse Seró.
 The performance was followed by a discussion with the audience.

 Performance presented at Festival Escena Poble Nou, Barcelona with Lesley Yendell, Juliette Murphy, Natàlia Espinet, Denys Blacker, Montse Seró y Mireia Zantop.
 Photos by Claudia Serrahima.